varnish/Varnish-Book/varnish_book.rst

    development process is public and everyone can submit patches, or just take a peek at the code if there is some uncertainty as to how Varnish works.
 There is a community of volunteers who help each other and newcomers.
-The BSD license used by Varnish is the most restraint-free license among the free licenses, which conceptually makes it easier to use Varnish in combination with non-free environments.
+The BSD-like license used by Varnish does not place significant restriction on re-use of the code, which makes it possible to integrate Varnish in virtually any solution.

    Varnish is developed and tested on GNU/Linux and FreeBSD.
 The code-base is kept as self-contained as possible to avoid introducing out-side bugs and unneeded complexity.
+As a consequence of this, Varnish uses very few external libraries.

    Varnish development is governed by the Varnish Governance Board (VGB), which thus far has not needed to intervene.
 The VGB consists of an architect, a community representative and a representative from Varnish Software.
-As of February 2011, the positions are filled by Poul-Henning Kamp (Architect), Artur Bergman (Community) and Kristian Lyngstøl (Varnish Software).
+As of March 2012, the positions are filled by Poul-Henning Kamp (Architect), Rogier Mulhuijzen (Community) and Kristian Lyngstøl (Varnish Software).
 On a day-to-day basis, there is little need to interfere with the general flow of development.

+   For those interested in development, the developers arrange weekly bug washes were recent tickets and development is discussed.
+This usually takes place on Mondays around 12:00 CET on the IRC channel `#varnish-hacking` on `irc.linpro.net`.

 The history of Varnish
 ----------------------

-- Initiated by VG, the largest newspaper in Norway, in 2006.
+Timeline:

+- 2005: Ideas!
+Verdens Gang (www.vg.no, Norways biggest newspaper) were looking for alternative cache solutions.
+- 2006: Work began.
+Redpill Linpro was in charge of project management, infrastructure and supporting development.
+Poul-Henning Kamp did the majority of the actual development.
+- 2006: Varnish 1.0 released
-- Redpill Linpro performed Varnish development.
+- 2008: Varnish 2.0 released
-- Later development has been financed through service subscriptions
+- 2009: The first Varnish User Group Meeting is held in London.
+Roughly a dozen people participate from all around the world.
-- Varnish Software was established in 2010 as an independent company to service the increasing commercial interest in Varnish.
+- 2010: Varnish Software is born as a spin-off to Redpill Linpro AS.
+- 2011: Varnish 3.0 released
+- 2012: The fifth Varnish User Group Meeting is held in Paris.
+Roughly 70 people participate on the User-day and around 30 on the developer-day!

 .. container:: handout